phac-nml/ecoli_serotyping/README.md

 arguments [DEFAULT]:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Location of new file(s).
+                        Location of _E. coli_ genome file(s).
 Can be a single file or a directory
   -d PERCENTIDENTITY, --percentIdentity PERCENTIDENTITY
                         Percent identity required for an allele match [90] -l PERCENTLENGTH, --percentLength PERCENTLENGTH
-                        Percent length required for an allele match [50].
-  --verify              Enable _E. coli_ species verification.
-  -s, --species         Enable species identification when a non-_E. coli_ genome is
-                        found.
-Note: refseq downloading is required when running this option for the first time.
-  -v, --verbose         Enable detailed output
+                        Percent length required for an allele match [50] --verify              Enable _E. coli_ species verification -s, --species         Enable species identification when a non-_E. coli_ genome is found.
+Note: refseq downloading is required when running this option for the first time -v, --verbose         Enable detailed output
   -o OUTPUT, --output OUTPUT
-                        Directory for the output files.
+                        Directory for the output files
 ```
 * The first time species identification is enabled you will need to wait for **ectyper** to download the reference sequences.